golemfactory/golem-architecture/standards/3-commercial/com/usage.md

 # Usage Vector Specification

-## `golem.usage.vector : List[String] [Fact]`
+## `golem.com.usage.vector : List[String]`

 ### Describes: Offer

 This property specifies the usage counters from which the service cost is calculated.

 **Note:** This standard specifies a set of commonly applicable usage counters.
 It is expected from an execution environment on Provider node to support a certain set of usage counters (ie. be able to tally up the usage as the Activity is progressing).
-This implies that

 ### **Examples**
-* `golem.usage.vector=["golem.usage.duration_sec"]` - Specifies 1-dimensional usage vector, consisting of Activity duration counter.
+* `golem.com.usage.vector=["golem.usage.duration_sec"]` - Specifies 1-dimensional usage vector, consisting of Activity duration counter.

 # Usage Counters
 The usage counters used to specify the service usage vector are defined in this section.